ing200086/Locations/docs/Readme.md

 * Identify what type of relationship the entities have
   - Could be initially default meaning no context, but expanded to "has, within, nextTo, etc." later.
 * Have the ability to find a path between two entities (by unique id)
+*

+Relation Sets can hold relation sets and relation nodes...

 #### Example implementation
   ```c++